decentraland/unity-renderer/README.md

     make test-scenes

+(If you want the test scenes to be updated dynamically after the first build, you should run `make watch-only-test-scenes` in another terminal and keep it watching for changes)

 Once the kernel is running, to run the Unity interface you will have to:

 1. Download and install Unity 2019.4.0f1